annaesvensson/yellow-publish/product-specification-list.md

-# Product specification for Datenstrom Yellow
+# Product specification list

-You can help us with the following problems and solutions:
+You can help us with the following problems and solutions for Datenstrom Yellow:

 - [ ] Light/dark mode is expected on mobile devices.
 Added support for light and dark mode to all themes.
 - [ ] Users can't see and install extensions in browser.
 Added support for installing extensions in web browser. [#991](https://github.com/datenstrom/community/discussions/991)